-The CFO and CEO receive no further remuneration entitlement based on the role as a Director of the Group or any subsidiary thereof.
+The CEO and CFO receive no further remuneration entitlement based on their role as a Director of the Group or any subsidiary thereof.

 Pension or Early Retirement Schemes for Members, Board and Senior Employees

 There are no supplementary pensions or early retirement schemes for Members, Board and senior employees.